Scientific Name

 How to Grow and Care

 Sedum is easily planted.
-For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
+For shorter varieties, laying the plant on the ground where you want it to grow is usually enough to start it there.
 They will send out roots from wherever the stem is touching the ground and root itself.
 If you would like to further ensure that the plant will start there, you can add a very thin covering of soil over the plant.

 See more at How to Grow and Care for Sedum.